The Handsome Family

 The Handsome Family is an American music duo consisting of husband and wife Brett and Rennie Sparks formed in Chicago, Illinois, and as of 2001 based in Albuquerque, New Mexico.
 They are perhaps best known for their song "Far from Any Road" from the album Singing Bones, which was used as the main title theme for the first season of the 2014 crime drama True Detective.
-The band's tenth album, Unseen, was released on September 16, 2016, the first new release on the band's own label Milk & Scissors Music and through long-time label Loose in Europe.
+The band's tenth album, Unseen, was released in 2016.
+The band's 11th studio album Hollow, was released on September 8, 2023.

 History

 Husband-and-wife duo Brett Sparks (vocals, guitar, keyboards) and Rennie Sparks (bass, banjo, vocals) formed the band in 1993, along with drummer Mike Werner.
 The band would later revolve around Rennie, who writes the lyrics, and Brett, who writes the music.
 Guest musicians complete the band line-up for recordings and live work.

 Regarding the band name, Brett said in an interview: "It's just kind of a stupid name.
 We used to have this really obnoxious drummer, and he used to call me 'Handsome', that was his nickname for me, I think for sarcastic reasons...
 And he wanted to call it the Handsome Family... and we thought it was funny, too.
 We thought it was a good name."

 Brett is originally from Odessa, Texas and Rennie from Long Island.
 The band toured extensively throughout both America and Europe in support of early releases Odessa (1994) and Milk and Scissors (1996).
 During that time, Brett suffered an emotional breakdown, resulting in his hospitalization and diagnosis of bipolar disorder.

-They wrote their third full-length album, Through the Trees, in the aftermath of these events, and included a song inspired by Brett's experiences in the psychiatric unit.
+They wrote their third full-length album, Through the Trees, in the aftermath of these events, and included a song, "My Ghost", inspired by Brett's experiences in the psychiatric unit.
 They recorded the album in 1998, using Jeff Tweedy's mobile studio, and brought the band to a wider audience.
-UNCUT named it the "Best New Country Album of the Year".
+Uncut named it the "Best New Country Album of the Year".

 A growing following and raised profile allowed Brett and Rennie to give up their day jobs and work on the band full time.
 They toured America and Europe again in support of the 2000 album In the Air.
 That year, Rennie's book of short stories, Evil, was released by Chicago publisher Black Hole Press.
 In 2001, they moved to Albuquerque, New Mexico, and released Twilight, with Allmusic opining that the album leads "the listener down a lovely yet dark trail few would dare tread twice".
 In 2002, they released a live album, Live at Schuba's Tavern, a recording from the In the Air tour from Chicago in December 2000.